-The owners of this log home in the Georgia highlands approached designer Michael Grant of Modern Rustic Homes with a vision of a European hunting lodge but with modern amenities.
+The owners of this log home approached designer Michael Grant of Modern Rustic Homes with a vision of a European hunting lodge but with modern amenities.
 The result is a home that looks like it grew out of the mountains and is characterized by 8-by-16-inch, hand-hewn white pine logs with French dovetail corners, as well as timber-frame elements and indigenous materials, most visibly stone.
 The home also makes use of curved lines for the tops of windows and doors, the loft railing, arched collar ties and steps leading to the lodge, all intended to create architectural alliteration.

 Openness characterizes the layout, yet the living areas are clearly distinguished, either with architectural details or functional groupings.
 The layout allows for a casual flow throughout the 2,036-square-foot main level.
 Concentrating on visual sightlines, Grant centered the foyer so people entering the home see straight through to the great room view.
 The loft sitting area also commands a view through the great room windows, as well as a close-up of the dramatic ceiling.